eyereasoner/eye/reasoning/arcus/gps/README.md

-# 🚀 Goal-Driven Parallel Sequences in eyelet
+# 🚀 Goal-Driven Parallel Sequences in arcus

 This example demonstrates **goal-driven reasoning** with **state transitions** using **Notation3 (N3)**.
 Inspired by **linear logic** and planning systems, it models how propositions (facts) **change state** as transitions are applied — enabling **adaptive, cost-aware pathfinding** toward a goal.